se6wagner/Email2Apex/README.md

 ## FEATURES ##
 * batch job chaining / async execution
 * support for parameters incl. complex data types through JSON serialization
-* trigger Apex Code from any application with no need for Webservice Integration
+* trigger Apex Code from any application with no need for Webservice Integration by just sending an email to SFDC
 * simple API (check usage)

 ## SETUP ##